andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

   </iframe>
 </div>

-## What we learnt
+## What we learned
 This example introduced new concepts and learnings:
 - control states can be nested -- the machine is then called a **hierarchical state machine**
 - compound states are control states which can have nested control states
 - compound states specify their initial control state with an initial transition to the target control state
 - the `createStateMachine` factory accepts an optional parameter which allows developers to inject dependencies into guards, and action factories
 - integration with React can be achieved manually or via the [`react-state-driven`](https://github.com/brucou/react-state-driven) library
 - the state machine controls the UI and necessitates only of React stateless components.
-No hooks, mixin and other React paraphernalia to learn.
+No hooks, mixin, and other React paraphernalia to learn.
-- a functional design which separates effect execution from other effectless computations, concentrates effect execution into single-concern functions, and gathers all orchestration concerns into a single state machine enables cohesion, low coupling and easy testing.
+- a functional design that separates effect execution from other effectless computations, concentrates effect execution into single-concern functions, and gathers all orchestration concerns into a single state machine enables cohesion, low coupling, and easy testing.

 Additionally, we illustrated the integration of Kingly with React through the `react-state-driven` library's `<Machine renderWith fsm eventHandler commandHandlers effectHandlers>` component:
 - the configured machine `fsm` emits render commands whose parameters are *props* for the `renderWith` React component